sonos/torch-to-nnef/docs/backstory.md

 At SONOS we build machine learning solutions from training to inference while serving millions of customers.
-We have been pushing hard to allow neural network computation to happen on device, and as part of this journey we open-sourced and maintain [tract](https://github.com/sonos/tract) our full rust neural network inference.
+We have been pushing hard to allow neural network computation to happen on device, and as part of this journey we open-sourced and maintain [tract](https://github.com/sonos/tract) our full rust neural network inference engine.

-Tract use NNEF format as intermediate storage since it's early days since this format allow to have faster model load time, good human readability, is easily extensible ... (see [Why NNEF](./why_nnef.md) for more informations).
+Tract use NNEF format as intermediate storage since it's early days because this format allow to have faster model load time, good human readability, is easily extensible ... (see [Why NNEF](./why_nnef.md) for more informations).

 In early 2022 we started to investigate use of compression techniques and in particular quantization.